- Download our Moving to France Guide (PDF)

 - CON: Bureaucracy

-Relocating to France involves various responsibilities, like opening a bank account, changing a driver’s license or dealing with visa paperwork.
+Relocating to France involves various admin tasks, such as opening a bank account, changing a driving licence or dealing with visa paperwork.

-France is known for being a country with one of the highest numbers of paid vacation days in the world.
+France is known for being a country with one of the highest numbers of paid holidays in the world.
 Schools enjoy a week-long holiday every six or seven weeks, which allows families to enjoy a break together.
-Expats should keep in mind that most of the country take their vacation during the same period in mid-July, and planning ahead is a necessity.
+Expats should keep in mind that most of the country has their holidays during the same period in mid-July, and planning ahead is a necessity.

 + PRO: Accessible and convenient urban transportation